 5. Take advantage of the condominium amenities.

-Instead of paying for gym membership outside, you can opt to just use the health and fitness amenities, and sports facilities provided for free to condo residents.
+Instead of paying for a gym membership outside, you can opt to just use the health and fitness amenities, and sports facilities provided for free to condo residents.
 After all, its maintenance is usually included in your monthly dues.

 You can also take advantage of public areas such as the condo lobby, cafeteria, and condo function rooms, for activities such as casual business meetings or hanging out with friends.